WeatherBrains Episode 449 is now online (September 2, 2014). If you are crazy about weather, this is THE netcast audio program for you!

 Our email bag officer is looking into the backlog of incoming messages from our listeners.

 WeatherBrains 101: This week the 101 segment continues looking into the topic of air pressure.
 Last week we talked about pressure in a container, but the Earth’s atmosphere is not a container exactly.

 Listener Surveys: Okay, we continue to drive this topic into the ground, but we really do like to hear from you.
 Many thanks to everyone who has taken the time to fill out the Listener Survey.
 The survey takes just a minute or two to complete and provides us with an opportunity to learn where you are and hear your thoughts and comments on the show.
 Click here to take the survey.

 Picks of the Week:

-The WeatherBrains crew includes your host, James Spann, plus other notable geeks like JB Elliott, Nate Johnson, Bill Murray, Aubrey Urbanowicz, and Brian Peters.
+The WeatherBrains crew includes your host, James Spann, plus other notable geeks like Nate Johnson, Bill Murray, Aubrey Urbanowicz, Kevin Selle, Dr. John Scala, and Rick Smith.
 They bring together a wealth of weather knowledge and experience for another fascinating netcast about weather.